TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05_lesson/lesson.md

 	3. **Project Work**
 		* Students work independently to complete their projects and meet their daily goals.
 	4. **Wrap Up**
-		* Discuss common issues that students were having, provide suggestions for how to overcome those challenges.
+		* Discuss common issues that students were having each day, provide suggestions for how to overcome those challenges.

 ###Accommodation/Differentiation